sserver224/XInput-Bass-Vibrator/README.md

 # XInput-Bass-Vibrator
 A program that vibrates XInput devices based on bass output from the default audio output

-This offers the functionality of haptic vests, but at a much lower price.
+This offers the functionality of acousto-haptic vests and gloves, but at a much lower price.

 Donate to sserver224@gmail.com